 - 3. Save the configuration file and recycle the web.oauth2 app pool. - 4.
 In a text editor, open the appsettings.
 Production.json file for the rest.core service.
+By default, this is:

 C:\Program Files\Intercede\MyID\rest.core\appsettings.Production.json